boldbi/bold-bi-docs/docs/utilities/bold-bi-command-line-tools/reset-password.md

 ## Windows

-1. Open the command prompt and change the directory to the admin utility location.
+1. Open the command prompt and navigate to the admin utility location.
 ~~~
 cd C:\BoldServices\utilities\adminutils
 ~~~
 ![command](/static/assets/admin-utility/images/cmdforutils-1.png)

-2. After changing the directory, please run the following command to reset the password.
+2. After changing the directory, please run the following command to reset the password:
 ~~~
 Syncfusion.Server.Commands.Utility.exe reset -u 'user email or username here' -p 'new password here'
 ~~~
 ![reset-command](/static/assets/admin-utility/images/resetcmd-1.png)

-3. Once, the password has been reset successfully, the user can log in with the updated password.
+3. Once the password has been successfully reset, the user can log in with the updated password.

 ## Linux